ananyagupta079-prog/C-Programming-Practice/README.md

 - Hello World
 - sum and difference of two numbers
 - playing with characters
+- functions in c
+- pointers in c
+- conditional statements in c
+- for loop in c

 ### Concepts Learned
 - Structure of a C program